Intermittent fasting or low calorie diets

 - They generate severe emotional distress and depression.

-- A constant preoccupation with food appears
+- A constant worry about food appears

-- They subtract energy.
+- They subtract the energy.

 - It does not address the problem of insulin resistance and high levels of this hormone.